jsgao0/ColumnType2DataType/README.md

+# ColumnType2DataType
+Convert database datatype to corresponded datatype of each program language.

-# OracleNumber2JavaDatatype
+# License
-Convert Oracle Number to Java Datatypes
+MIT